EyemazingCapstone/sightlife/README.md

   - Jquery.min.js
   - Version 3.2.0
   - http://jquery.com/
   - A JavaScript library for HTML document traversal and manipulation, event handling, animation, and Ajax.
-  Used to handle:
-  - the communication between the navigation bar and scrolling within the page
+Used to handle the communication between the navigation bar and scrolling within the page.

 ##### D3 libraries:

 - d3.min.js
 - Version 4.0
 - https://github.com/d3/d3/wiki
 - A JavaScript library for  visualizing data.
-- Used to make the line chart that displays state specific policy implementation data within the map area.
+Used to make the line chart that displays state specific policy implementation data within the map area.

 - d3-legend.js
 - Version 4.0
 - http://d3-legend.susielu.com/
 - A JavaScript library used to make chart legends.
-- Used to render the map legend defining the line chart colors and map gradients.
+Used to render the map legend defining the line chart colors and map gradients.

 ##### Other: